 One big caveat with Avios: there can be significant taxes and fees associated with the reward ticket.
 For example, the most natural Avios redemption for most of us in the U.S. is flying on British Airways to London (because, duh).

 However, the taxes and fees associated with a one-way business class ticket can be over $500.
 Economy tickets can also be $200+.
-Each person has his/her or priorities, but those kinds of fees hardly make redeeming credit card points worth it.
+Each person has his/her or priorities, but those kinds of fees hardly make points redemption worth it.
 So as long as your strategy is short, non-stop flights on partner airlines (such as the OneWorld airline alliance), Avios could be a great option.

 Read More: British Airways Visa Credit Card Review